ueberauth/guardian/README.md

 The items in the configuration allow you to tailor how the JWT generation behaves.

 * `allowed_algos` - The list of algorithms (must be compatible with JOSE).
 The first is used as the encoding key.
 Default is: ["HS512"]
-* `verify_module` - Provides a mechanism to setup your own validations for items in the token.
-Default is `Guardian.JWT`
+* `encoding_module` - Provides a mechanism to setup your own validations for items in the token.
+Default is `Guardian.Encoder.JWT`
 * `issuer` - The entry to put into the token as the issuer.
 This can be used in conjunction with `verify_issuer`
 * `ttl` - The default ttl of a token
 * `allowed_drift` - The allowable drift in miliseconds to allow for time fields.
 Allows for dealing with clock skew